Tony Abbott: February 2015 leadership spill

 On 6 February 2015, Liberal backbencher Luke Simpkins announced that he would move a motion, at a meeting of the party room, for a spill of the federal Liberal Party's leadership positions.
-Simpkins stated that such a motion would give Liberal members of parliament and senators the opportunity to either endorse the Prime Minister or "seek a new direction."
+Simpkins stated that such a motion would give Liberal members of parliament and senators the opportunity to either endorse the Prime Minister or "seek a new direction".
 The meeting was held on 9 February 2015 and the spill motion was defeated by 61 votes to 39.
 Both Malcolm Turnbull and deputy leader Julie Bishop were speculated to be considering a leadership run if the spill motion had succeeded.
 Prime Minister Abbott described the leadership motion as a "near death experience" and declared that "good government starts today", promising to consult his colleagues more, to shy away from his so-called "captain's calls" and to reduce the role of his chief of staff Peta Credlin.

+Operations against Islamic State

+Following the Île-de-France attacks, the Kuwait mosque bombing and the mass shooting in Sousse, Tunisia, Abbott announced that "Isis is at war with Australia."
+Australia had already begun anti-terrorism measures against the group in 2014.
+However, by September, the Royal Australian Air Force was readying a wing of F/A-18E/F Super Hornets, along with an E-7A Wedgetail and KC-30, for operations in Eastern Syria, making strikes against Islamic State of Iraq and the Levant.
+The Australian commitment, known as Operation Okra involved 400 personnel, came at the formal request of President Barack Obama.
+Australian forces integrated with British Armed Forces, United States Armed Forces and other coalition members within Operation Inherent Resolve.
+It is understood that Australia's air operations were complemented by operations of the 4 Squadron of the Australian Special Air Service Regiment.